A class of multidimensional quadratic BSDEs: Introduction

 where $Y_{t}$ is $\mbox{\ensuremath{\boldsymbol{R}}}^{d}$-valued, $Z_{t}$ is $\mbox{\ensuremath{\boldsymbol{R}}}^{d\times k}$-valued, terminal value $\xi$ is $\mbox{\ensuremath{\boldsymbol{R}}}^{d}$-valued and $\mathcal{F}_{T}$ measurable.
 The generator function $f:\left[0,T\right]\times\Omega\times\ensuremath{\boldsymbol{R}^{d}}\times\mbox{\ensuremath{\boldsymbol{R}}}^{d\times k}\rightarrow\ensuremath{\boldsymbol{R}}^{d}$ is of quadratic growth and $W$ is a standard $k$-dimensional Brownian motion defined on $\left(\Omega,\mathcal{F},\left(\mathcal{F}_{t}\right),\mathbb{P}\right)$ where $\left(\mathcal{F}_{t}\right)$ is the Brownian filtration.

 BSDE with quadratic growth can be used to solve problems such as utility maximization with exponential utility function.
-They were studied by Kobylanski \cite{key-5} and then extended by others for example \cite{key-6}\cite{key-16}\cite{key-1} and etc. More precisely in 2000, by using the monotonicity method adopted from PDE theory, Kobylanski \cite{key-5} solved a class of one dimensional BSDEs with generator function being of quadratic growth in $Z$.
-This particular class of quadratic BSDEs with unbound terminal values were further studied by Briand and Hu \cite{key-6}\cite{key-16} and Delbaen, Hu and Richou \cite{key-1}.
-In 2013, Barrieu and El Karoui \cite{key-2} adopted a different approach to prove the existence under conditions similar to those of Briand and Hu \cite{key-6}, while Briand and Elie \cite{key-3} gave a concise study for the case when the terminal value $\xi$ is bounded.
-The method used in the present paper to get the main result was partially inspired by the method used in Tevzadze \cite{key-4} for solving existence of solution to a quadratic BSDE driven by a continuous martingale with bounded terminal values.
+They were studied by Kobylanski \cite{key-10} and extended by others for example \cite{key-3}\cite{key-4}\cite{key-7} and etc. More precisely in 2000, by using the monotonicity method adopted from PDE theory, Kobylanski \cite{key-10} solved a class of one dimensional BSDEs with generator function being of quadratic growth in $Z$.
+This particular class of quadratic BSDEs with unbound terminal values were further studied by Briand and Hu \cite{key-3}\cite{key-4} and Delbaen, Hu and Richou \cite{key-7}.
+In 2013, Barrieu and El Karoui \cite{key-1} adopted a different approach to prove the existence under conditions similar to those of Briand and Hu \cite{key-3}, while Briand and Elie \cite{key-2} gave a concise study for the case when the terminal value $\xi$ is bounded.
+The method used in the present paper to get the main result was partially inspired by the method in Tevzadze \cite{key-12} for solving existence of solutions to a quadratic BSDE driven by a continuous martingale with bounded terminal values.
 The case of multidimensional quadratic BSDEs seems significantly more difficult than that of Lipschitz BSDEs, and the methods used in literature are often quite involved, and up until now the results about quadratic BSDEs are mostly only for the one-dimensional case, and they heavily relay on comparison theorems.
-Recently, based on a result for one-dimensional BSDEs in Briand and Hu \cite{key-6}, Hu and Tang \cite{key-12} proved the existence and uniqueness of solution to a multidimensional BSDE with diagonal quadratic generator assuming that each component $f^{i}$ of the generator $f$ depends only on the i-th row of the matrix variable $Z$ in the BSDE (\ref{eq:1}).
+In 2015, P. Cheridito and K. Nam \cite{key-5} discussed special systems of BSDEs assuming Markovian and subquadraticity because of filtration issue.
+Recently, based on a result for one-dimensional BSDEs in Briand and Hu \cite{key-3}, Hu and Tang \cite{key-8} proved the existence and uniqueness of solution to a multidimensional BSDE with diagonal quadratic generator assuming that each component $f^{i}$ of the generator $f$ depends only on the $i$th row of the matrix variable $Z$ in the BSDE (\ref{eq:1}).